jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 While emotional and spiritual work may help, porn's appeal is simple:

 It's not appealing because you're broken, empty, or [have an addictive personality](/sobriety-benefits/){: target="_blank"}.
-Porn is appealing because orgasms feel good and are the result of giving in to the most powerful drive on the planet; the need to procreate.
+Porn is appealing because orgasms feel good and result from giving in to the most powerful drive on the planet; the need to procreate.

 The easy access to internet pornography allows you to get this effect whenever you want with as much variety as you desire.